-The clew was his unusual appearance.
+The clue was his unusual appearance.
 The assumption was that the mask of Shakespeare served as a distraction to allow the criminal to not be discovered.
-A thorough inspection of the vicinity was imperative, as generally the criminal leaves behind other apposable clews not detected previously.
+A thorough inspection of the vicinity was imperative, as generally the criminal leaves behind other apposable clues not detected previously.
 This I would have to wait for in the morning, when there was adequate light.

-The next day, I went to the crime scene, to confirm my assessment about the incident, and as well, continue the investigation.
+The next day, I went to the crime scene, to confirm my assessment about the incident, and continue the investigation as well.
 Hopkins was waiting for me already there, by the closed off area in front of the shop.

 The shopkeeper Mr Banfield had decided not to appear at the shop.
 Perhaps, he did not want unwanted publicity, and stayed home.
 His absence was regretful, since I wished to converse with him, about any other pertinent facts that were disregarded before.
 I would have to wait, until he returned to the shop.

 Thus, the ascribable details then ascertained were more than a supported asseveration to proceed.
 I quickly realised that it was impossible to find any visible impressions left by the soles of the villain at that hour, with all the active waggons and carriages astir.

 The ongoing commotion also disabled our attempt in determining precisely, the escape route of the murderer.
 It did impress us to search for clues elsewhere.